siran/writing/books/The Physics of Energy Flow - Part III/The Physics of Energy Flow - 300 Flat Rotation Curves from Azimuthal Stress.md

 So the diagonal Newtonian curve is the lower bound, while the fully coherent resolved-family sum is the upper bound.
 No detailed knot shape is needed for this step.
-The local `4u` principle enters only in justifying that positive cross-loading is real; the coarse bound itself depends only on positivity and bounded coherence.
+The local `4u` principle enters in exactly the right place: it is the maximal two-family value of the same averaged product term.

 For the resolved SPARC families gas, disk, and bulge, take